MattMorgis/request-dependencies/README.md

 It then hits npm's [point values API](https://github.com/npm/registry/blob/master/docs/download-counts.md#point-values) to get the download count for each package for the past 30 days.

 It then writes the results to a `.csv`.
-It excludes packages with download counts less than 100 to avoid noise.

 I only include packages that have more than 100 downloads.